 Students should not be applying for leave for personal travel during school time unless there is a compelling reason to do so.
 This could include the visit of parents, events organised through agents, being included as part of a host family activity or joining an approved school trip.

-Under the provisions of the Education (Pastoral Care for International Students) Code of Practice 2016 the school has an obligation to ensure that leave is only granted where it can be assured that the student will be supervised by approved adults and will be living in accommodation that meets the appropriate standard.
+Under the provisions of The Education (Pastoral of Tertiary and International Learners) Code of Practice 2021 the school has an obligation to ensure that leave is only granted where it can be assured that the student will be supervised by approved adults and will be living in accommodation that meets the appropriate standard.

 All leave must be applied for at least six weeks in advance and must include signed permission from parents/caregivers and agents where applicable.
 The International Director will make the final decision, and all Code of Practice requirements must be met.